aukilabs/posemesh/networking/README.md

 There are also other scripts which can aid in the development and deployment process:

 - `Build-Apple.ps1` script builds all Apple platform and architecture combinations.
 It takes one parameter for build type which can be `Debug`, `Release` (default) or `Both`.
 Similarly to `Build-Library.ps1`, flag `-InstallNecessaryRustToolchainsAndTargets` can be specified to allow the underlying script calls to install the necessary Rust toolchains and targets if missing.

+- `. ./scripts/pybindgen.sh` generates python wrapper.
+You need to have python3 installed

+# Notes

+pyo3 is using [0.20.0](https://pyo3.rs/v0.20.0/) version because pyo3-asyncio requires.